arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - `MachineControl_RTDTempProbe.begin(THREE_WIRE)`: Initializes the temperature probes.
 In case you want to use this example with a 2-wire RTD PT100 probe, change the constant `THREE_WIRE` to `TWO_WIRE`.
 - `MachineControl_RTDTempProbe.selectChannel(channel)`: Selects the active channel for temperature measurement.
 - `MachineControl_RTDTempProbe.readRTD()`: Reads the raw value from the selected channel to calculate a `ratio`.
-The value needs to be converted to a valid temperature value in celsius degrees using the function `MachineControl_RTDTempProbe.readTemperature(RNOMINAL, RREF)`, as it can be seen in the lines that follow the calls of the function.
+The value needs to be converted to a valid temperature value in Celsius degrees using the function `MachineControl_RTDTempProbe.readTemperature(RNOMINAL, RREF)`, as it can be seen in the lines that follow the calls of the function.
-- `MachineControl_RTDTempProbe.readTemperature(RNOMINAL, RREF)`: Converts the values read it from the `MachineControl_RTDTempProbe.readRTD()` function and the `RNOMINAL`` constant to get the PT100 probe temperature reading in celsius degrees.
+- `MachineControl_RTDTempProbe.readTemperature(RNOMINAL, RREF)`: Converts the values read it from the `MachineControl_RTDTempProbe.readRTD()` function and the `RNOMINAL`` constant to get the PT100 probe temperature reading in Celsius degrees.

 ## Encoders